-The 2nd edition aims primarily to amplify the presentation of the semicontractive models of Chapter 3 and Chapter 4 (see above), and to supplement it with a broad spectrum of research results that I obtained and published in journals and reports since the first edition was written (see above).
+The 2nd edition aims primarily to amplify the presentation of the semicontractive models of Chapter 3 and Chapter 4 of the first (2013) edition, and to supplement it with a broad spectrum of research results that I obtained and published in journals and reports since the first edition was written (see below).
 As a result, the size of this material more than doubled, and the size of the book increased by nearly 40%.

 Contents and Preface, 2ND EDITION